Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 - Do not ommit verify step

 !!! note "Remember the hostname"
-    We use mDNS so after proper installation user can connect to Raspberry Pi using hostname instead of IP address.
+    We use mDNS, allowing users to connect to Raspberry Pi with the hostname instead of the IP address after proper installation.

     ``` sh
     eop-exec.local